 This learning area provides opportunities for students to apply practical skills and processes when using technologies and resources to create innovative solutions that meet current and future needs.
 The practical nature of the Technologies learning area engages students in critical and creative thinking, including understanding interrelationships in systems when solving complex problems.

-The Technologies Curriculum describes two distinct but related subjects:· Design Technologies: in which students use design thinking and technologies to generate and produce designed solutions for authentic needs and opportunities.· Digital Technologies: in which students use computational thinking and information systems to define, design and implement digital solutions.There is a clear relationship between Digital Technologies and the ICT General Capability.
-The Digital Technologies curriculum assists students to become confident developers of digital solutions (ACARA, 2014).
+The Technologies Curriculum describes two distinct but related subjects:· Design Technologies: in which students use design thinking and technologies to generate and produce designed solutions for authentic needs and opportunities.· Digital Technologies: in which students use computational thinking and information systems to define, design and implement digital solutions.There is a clear relationship between Digital Technologies and the Digital Literacy General Capability.